 Action Steps are specific rules, habits and areas of extra focus that must be set to achieve your performance goals.
 The action steps for the goal above “I want my weak footed power shot to improve to 85% of my right foot.
 I want my weak footed power shot average to be 40MPH”

 - I will hold myself accountable to shoot the ball in the backyard with my weak foot only for 15 minutes every other day.

 - I will juggle with my weak foot only before practice to gain comfort striking the ball with my laces.

-- I will practice my 7 Steps of Shooting in the back yard.
-I will focus on two steps each day when practicing.
+- I will practice my 7 Words of Shooting in the back yard.
+I will focus on my follow through and plant foot each day when practicing.
 Ex.
 Tuesday work on Plant foot and B.O.B (Body over Ball).
 When shooting I will not just shoot I will note feedback on those two topics.
-That mean reviewing technique, freeze over the ball before shooting to observe where my plant foot is and is my body over the ball and am I landing on my shooting foot.
+That mean reviewing technique, freeze over the ball before shooting to observe where my plant foot is, is my body over the ball and am I landing on my shooting foot.

 - Plant foot too close, balls goes off the inside of your foot…ok adjust.. do it again..

 - Leaning Back ball goes over the ball…..
 Meet B.O.B. (body over the ball)…do it again

 - Players will fill out a Goal Setting Form starting October 9th answering brief questions involving the Qualities of a Great Athlete Players, Coerver Culture and skill set expectations.